Matt Vierling Player Props: Tigers vs. Rays

 Matt Vierling At The Plate

-- Vierling has 12 doubles, two triples, seven home runs and 25 walks while batting .273.
+- Vierling has 12 doubles, two triples, seven home runs and 25 walks while hitting .272.

-- Vierling has picked up a hit in 50 of 84 games this season, with multiple hits 22 times.

-- He has hit a long ball in six games this season (7.1%), leaving the park in 2.2% of his chances at the plate.
+- In 60.0% of his 85 games this season, Vierling has picked up at least one hit.
+He's also had 22 multi-hit games.

+- In 7.1% of his games this season, he has gone deep, and 2.1% of his trips to the dish.

-- Vierling has picked up an RBI in 19.0% of his games this season, with more than one RBI in 7.1% of his games.
-He has also plated three or more runs in two contests.
+- Vierling has driven home a run in 16 games this season (18.8%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 31.0% of his games this season, with two or more runs scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.